SeLite/SeLite.github.io/DocumentationStandard.md

   * Provide examples.
   * Don't have any content before the first heading (`# Heading... #`).
   * Refer to third party documentation if you mention something for the first time (if you have a reference).
   * Try NetBeans.
 See [DevelopmentTools](DevelopmentTools) > [NetBeans as a Javascript IDE](DevelopmentTools#netbeans-as-a-javascript-ide).
 Install [Markdown support](https://github.com/madflow/flow-netbeans-markdown).
-Open the documentation folder as a 'PHP' project.
+Open the documentation folder as a PHP project.
   * Don't use fixed line length, especially not in documentation source.
     * A good IDE/editor should be capable of wrapping lines.
 Take benefit from all your available screen area and don't worry about line lengths.
     * Reasonably long lines make source search and narrowing down easier.
 Search results preview containing long enough lines may be enough for you to know that you can skip the occurrence, without opening that line in editor.